nushell/nushell.github.io/book/stdout_stderr_exit_codes.md

 Another common stream that external applications often use to print error messages is stderr.
 By default, Nushell does not do any redirection of stderr, which means that by default it will print to the screen.

-You can force Nushell to do a redirection by using `do -i { ... }`.
+You can force Nushell to do a redirection by using `do { ... } | complete`.
 For example, if we wanted to call the external above and redirect its stderr, we would write:

 ```
-> do -i { external }
+> do { external } | complete
 ```

 ## Exit code